-DIY Roman shades are super practical projects you can make, given how these stylish window blinds can be as pricey as $200!
+DIY Roman shades are practical projects you can make.
 The pulling mechanism can be a bit tricky, but the sewing part is a feat even a sewing beginner can do.
-Here are DIY Roman shades design ideas to inspire and jumpstart your DIY Roman shades project.
-Give the windows anywhere in your home that extra oomph without the added cost with Roman curtains you can make on your own!
+Here are DIY Roman shades designs to inspire and jumpstart your DIY Roman shades project.

 DIY Roman Shades Tutorials For Your Home Decor Ideas

 1. Plain Roman Shades

 Before starting on challenging Roman shades, warm up your DIY skills first.
 Try making this simple Roman shades design.
 The neatly folded fabric tucked between dowels make it a classic window treatment.

 Pick a fabric that folds well, then sew dowels or slats between gaps.
 Attach it to a beam that carries the weight of your fabric and dowels.

 One downside of Roman shades is, when pulling up all the layers, your home opens up to the world outside.
 Solve your problem with an extra layer of sheer fabric attached to the same beam.
 Perfect double-layered Roman shades will look fantastic on your front bay windows.